ampproject/amphtml/spec/amp-var-substitutions.md

 #### Timestamp

-Provides the number of seconds that have elapsed since 1970.
+Provides the number of milliseconds that have elapsed since 1970.
 (Epoch time)

 * **platform variable**: `TIMESTAMP`
   *  Example: <br>